freifunk-gluon/gluon/docs/user/mtu.rst

 Suggestions:

-- This configuration is only suggested for fastd and Tunneldigger.
+- This configuration is only suggested for fastd.

 - For WireGuard, this configuration is **unsuitable**.
 To obtain a 1280 byte payload with our protocol stack (see below), the Ethernet frame payload would